k3po/k3po/specification/wse/SPEC.md

 Clients SHOULD send the `X-Accept-Commands` HTTP header with the value `ping` to indicate that both `PING` and `PONG` frames are understood by the client.

-Clients SHOULD send an empty handshake request body.
+Clients MUST send an empty handshake request body.

 For example, given the WebSocket Emulation URL `ws://host.example.com:8080/path?query` and binary encoding.